damnOblivious/rapidannotator/docs/installation_guide.md

 `sudo apt-get install python3-pip libapache2-mod-wsgi-py3`

-If you have an wsgi for python2 installed then: first uninstall it by the following command and then run the above command and then run the above command
+If you have an wsgi for python2 installed then: first uninstall it by the following command and then run the above command

 `sudo apt-get install python3-pip libapache2-mod-wsgi-py3`